stackbuilders/tutorials/tutorials/haskell/csv-encoding-decoding/tutorial.md

     , itemType = Country
     }
 ```

+(If you're adding code to an `OpenData` module, then don't forget to
+add `japanRecord` and `japanItem`.
+We'll use them as examples below.)

 In order to decode one such record into a value of type `Item`, we
 need `Item` to be an instance of either `FromRecord` or